-By the way, if you choose to substitute espresso powder here instead of instant coffee you should use a little more than the recipe calls for.
-Espresso powder is made from grounds that have already been brewed, so they lack some of the oomph the unprocessed coffee grounds do.
+COFFEE You can easily substitute espresso powder instead of instant coffee, but keep in mind you should use a little more than the recipe calls for.
+Espresso powder is made from grounds that have already been brewed, so they lack some of the oomph the unprocessed coffee grounds have.

 An actual full sheet cake is typically 18” x 24” x 2” and will serve approximately 70 – 80 people.
-A full Texas Sheet Cake (which is roughly the length and width of a baker’s half sheet cake) will only serve about 16– 2o people since it’s only half the height of its namesake cake.
+A full Texas sheet cake pan (which is roughly the length and width of a baker’s half sheet cake) will only serve about 16– 2o people since it’s only half the height of its namesake cake.

 I hope you love this decadent recipe as much as I do!